 Equations 1-4 are the celebrated Cox-Munk wind speed-wave slope statistics.
 The non-zero value of at zero wind speed results from a residual amount of slope that is not attributable to the local wind.
 This contribution to is often ignored when modeling sea surfaces, so that a wind speed of zero corresponds to an exactly ﬂat sea surface.

 Duntley (1954) used closely spaced vertical wires to measure surface elevations at the two wires, from which the slope could be obtained.
 His measurements were consistent with the values obtained by Cox and Munk.
 Several later studies have found some dependence on the air-sea temperature diﬀerence, i.e., on the atmospheric stability, although sometimes with conﬂicting conclusions, perhaps because the sea states were not in a mature state for the given wind speed.
 The slope variances are also sensitive to the presence of ﬁlms (e.g., from oil) that tend to dampen waves, especially at the smallest spatial scales.
 Cox and Munk themselves did measurements within areas where they had poured a mixture of oils onto the sea surface; those values are found in the papers cited.
-Regardless of potential improvements to the Cox and Munk values, the original values of the slope variances are widely used, e.g. for surface generation in the HydroLight radiative transfer code and for atmospheric correction of surface glint eﬀects.
+Regardless of potential improvements to the Cox and Munk values, the original values of the slope variances are widely used, e.g. they are one option for surface generation in the HydroLight radiative transfer code, and they are used by NASA for atmospheric correction.
 The numerous successful applications of the Cox-Munk equations have proven that their values are suﬃciently accurate for a wide range of conditions.

 It should be noted that the Cox-Munk statistics are based on observations, so they describe the slope eﬀects of whatever waves were on the sea surface at the times the photographs were taken.
 They thus describe the full range of long-wavelength gravity to short-wavelength capillary waves for the sea states at the time of observation.
 Note, indeed, the obvious presence of long-wave swell at the lower right of Fig. 1.
 It is often stated (e.g., in Preisendorfer and Mobley (1985) and in Section 4.3 of Light and Water (1985)) that these slope statistics refer to capillary waves, which is incorrect.
 Capillary waves are responsible for much of the slope variance, and they are included in the Cox-Munk statistics, but the gravity waves are also included.